 - Brush the tops of each cookie with honey and stick the icing shapes neatly on top.
 Using the tubes of writing icing, pipe firework-like patterns on the icing and leave for a few minutes to dry before serving.

-You Might Also Enjoy 50 Fun Halloween Activities for Kids and 15 Wickedly Good Ways To Amuse Your Tween This Halloween
+You May Also Enjoy 15 Wickedly Good Ways To Amuse Your Tween This Halloween

 Red Velvet Shaky Bones Cake